 4. ACCELERATED STOP LOSS

 The ‘Accelerated Stop’ is tightened further than the predetermined 10-15% level to protect a greater portion of profits under certain conditions.
-Some stocks have the requirement for lifting stops further than the ‘defined predetermined limit’ due to a low volatility or a stagnating trend.
+Some stocks have the requirement for lifting stops further than the ‘defined predetermined limit’ due to a low volatility or a stagnating trend especially in a situation where a stock is approaching overhead resistance.
 By stagnating trend it means when a stocks price is well above its stop but the exponential moving average is also well above the stop.
-It entails using the exponential moving average as a benchmark and to raise stops further from the predetermined stop level towards the Exponential Moving Average (XMA).
+It entails using the exponential moving average as a benchmark or previous lows to raise stops further from the predetermined stop level towards, or in some cases even above, the Exponential Moving Average (XMA).

 5. 1% RULE

 Price violations of 1% are required to confirm reversal or stop levels.

 6. STOCKRADAR STOCK INCLUSIONS & DELETIONS ARE REVIEWED EVERY SIX MONTHS

 As a general rule I follow the below standards.
 The Market capitalisation figure can vary depending on the market so I try to keep coverage to around the top 160 stocks, which are taken from the ASX/200.

 - Weekly volume averages > $5 million

 - Market capitalisation > $550 million

 Recently added stocks that are already ‘in an uptrend’ will have their latest high set as the trigger level.